Models (overview)¶

 Presents all available planners - both downloaded local models and registered remote models -

-as a single list.
+context window.
 Selecting one makes it active for the session and writes selectedModel to

 settings.json so the choice persists across restarts.
 You can also set the idle timeout here.